learn-academy-2024-alpha/rails-api-team-sarah/README.md

 ### Index

 - controller - active record query for all the students, rendered json
-- checked in postman
+- checked in Postman

 ### Show

 - controller - active record query for one students by params, rendered json
-- checked in postman
+- checked in Postman

 ### Create

-- controller
+- controller - active record query to create a students, rendered json, added strong params method
+- checked in Postman, create in Postman: body tab, raw radio button, JSON in the dropdown

 ### Update